This Article Continues From Part 3

 It could have been singing, or painting, or dancing, or acting, or any number of alternative platforms, but I had always been attracted to writing and storytelling as the means by which I wanted to get my message to the world.

 My message is transformational.
 I am a messenger, a transformologist, delivering that message through writing and storytelling.
+I’m delivering that message now to you through this book.

 To clarify this important point, here’s how everything I do fits together using the formula of The BreakThrough Solution:

-- Define who you are—a transformologist, a messenger
+- Define who you are—a transformologist, a messenger.

 - Design how to do it—through multiple platforms, such as books, ebooks, audiobooks, workshops, courses, coaching, mentoring, blogs, videos, podcasts, social media, and so forth.